 - Privacy Compliance: GDPR, CCPA, and other regulations influence how ads are displayed and how user consent is managed.

-- Mobile-First Optimization: Ads optimized for mobile devices ensure higher engagement across all platforms.
+- Mobile-First Optimization: Optimizing ads for mobile devices drives higher engagement across all platforms.

 - Advanced Analytics & Automation: Real-time reporting and AI-driven decisions maximize revenue while reducing manual effort.